briar/briar/briar-headless/README.md

     []

 The answer is an empty JSON array, because you don't have any contacts.
-Note you the HTTP request sets an `Authorization` header with the bearer token.
+Note that the HTTP request sets an `Authorization` header with the bearer token.
 A missing or wrong token will result in a `401` response.

 ## REST API